 [Note: Rest of State is not a locality and thus must be included additionally.]

 In this system, new generation (that wants to sell ICAP into a Locality or Rest of State) must pay to assure that that generation is deliverable to all load in ICAP Locality (or Rest of State) in which it is located.
 If necessary, that generation must bring about transmission reinforcement in order to assure deliverability.
 Once this is done, the generator has a vested right to sell ICAP into the locality even if other generation is added into a transmission pocket limiting the total that can be delivered to load from that transmission pocket.

+Creating a locational delivery requirement would require a tariff change.

 Key Concerns Addressed